rsdoiel/antenna/archives/2024/socal_north_2024.42.md

 ---

-## Ampilfy Energy to pay $5 million to Huntington Beach after 2021 oil spill
+## Amplify Energy to pay $5 million to Huntington Beach after 2021 oil spill

-date: 2024-10-14, updated: 2024-10-14, from: The LAist
+date: 2024-10-14, updated: 2024-10-15, from: The LAist

 The spill closed nearby beaches and harbors, and prompted the controversial cancellation of the city's annual airshow.